masoudamidi/CEProject/README.md

 # CEProject

-This project created for implementing the assessment from ChannelEngine company
+This project created for implementing the assessment from a company

 There is 5 project in a solution such as: